Call for an Initial Consultation (908) 561-5577

 At the most basic level, estate administration involves gathering the estate’s assets, paying the decedent’s debts, and distributing all remaining assets.

 Estate administration is often a complicated and emotionally complex task best left to experienced estate administration lawyers.
-The estate lawyers in NJ at Aiello, Harris, Abate Law Group PChave a comprehensive understanding of state and federal laws related to estate taxes, probates and contesting a will.
-Our team walks you through the complicated process of getting your loved one’s estate taken care of without damaging familial relations, shirking tax and debt responsibilities or dealing with the consequences of misinterpreting a will.
+The estate lawyers in NJ at Aiello, Harris, Abate Law Group PC have a comprehensive understanding of state and federal laws related to estate taxes, probates, and contesting a will.
+Our team walks you through the complicated process of getting your loved one’s estate taken care of without damaging familial relations, shirking tax and debt responsibilities, or dealing with the consequences of misinterpreting a will.
 Read on for an overview of the process.
-Then call Aiello, Harris, Abate Law Group PC at (732) 253-4512 to speak with an estate administration expert.

 Estate Executors: Rights and Responsibilities

-The executor of someone’s estate is tasked with ensuring that the decedent’s last wishes are followed in the distribution of assets and property.
-Furthermore, the executor of a will is charged with making sure a decedent’s debts are paid off in accordance with state and federal laws and estate taxes are paid in the allotted time period.
+The executor of someone’s estate ensures that the decedent’s last wishes are followed in the distribution of assets and property.
+Furthermore, the executor of a will is charged with making sure a decedent’s debts are paid off by state and federal laws and estate taxes are paid in the allotted time.

 • Locating all assets